rberenguel/GuillotineJS/README.md

 ## Controls

-After loading it (either as an import or via the bookmarklet), press `Ctrl-Alt-V` to get a modal view of your camera (you can choose which camera if there are more than one, although on Mac OS this does not work in Safari).
+After loading it (either as an import or via the bookmarklet), press `Ctrl-Shift-V`<sup>1</sup> to get a modal view of your camera (you can choose which camera if there are more than one, although on Mac OS this does not work in Safari).

 Click on the cutoff frame to give it keyboard focus, then
 - Scroll wheel in the frame to resize it (larger or smaller),